Central Piedmont Community College Data & Information Overview

 Student Loan Debt

-The student loan default rate at Central Piedmont Community College is 13.5%.
-This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.
+The student loan default rate at Central Piedmont Community College is 10.6%.
+This is about the same as the national default rate of 10.1%.

 How Much Money Do Central Piedmont Community College Graduates Make?students who graduate with a bachelor's degree from Central Piedmont Community College make about $27,600 a year during their first few years of employment after graduation.
 This is about 31% less that the average pay for college graduates overall.
 However, graduates with your major may make more.